computer-based OET

 • CTRL + Z – To undo any mistake.
 For example, if you deleted some text by mistake, you can recover that by simply pressing this key combination.

 That’s it!
 Follow the advice above and you will no longer fear typing on a computer during your OET preparation as well as on the OET exam day.
-At Benchmark OET, we offer plenty of paper-based and computer-based OET sample tests and OET on Computer mock tests, which you can use to be ready for the real exam.
+At Benchmark OET, we offer plenty of paper-based and computer-based OET sample tests and OET computer based test mock tests, which you can use to be ready for the real exam.
 So, don’t want much time and visit our service pages to get started.

 Leave a Reply